SeisComP/seiscomp/doc/base/getting-started.rst

 .. note::

    As of PostgreSQL version 9 the default output encoding has changed to hex.
-   In order to fix issues with seiscomp3 log in to your database and run the following command.
+   In order to fix issues with seiscomp log in to your database and run the following command.

    .. code-block:: sql

-      ALTER DATABASE seiscomp3 SET bytea_output TO 'escape';
+      ALTER DATABASE seiscomp SET bytea_output TO 'escape';

 ----